91JJ/esphome-docs/components/time/homeassistant.rst

 With the ``homeassistant`` time platform, the :doc:`native API </components/api>` connection to Home Assistant will be used to periodically synchronize the current time.

+If the time is incorrect, you'll need to set your own Time Zone.

 .. code-block:: yaml

     # Example configuration entry
     time:
       - platform: homeassistant
         id: homeassistant_time
+        timezone: Europe/London
 Configuration variables
 -----------------------